-Helianthus maximilianai is Maximilian sunflower
+Helianthus maximiliani is Maximilian sunflower

-Helianthus maximilianai is Maximilian sunflower, a beautiful clumping perennial that blooms from August to October.
+Helianthus maximiliani is Maximilian sunflower, a beautiful clumping perennial that blooms from August to October.
 Helianthus tuberosus, Jerusalem artichoke or sunchoke, is a 6’-8’ perennial grown for its edible underground tubers that taste like water chestnuts and are used as a potato substitute.
 Make sure you want it before you plant it – it spreads easily.

-CULTURE: Plant seed or tubers in any well drained soil in full sun.
+Culture: Plant seed or tubers in any well drained soil in full sun.
 Fertilize monthly for the largest flower heads.
 I recommend it for the lazy gardener’s garden.
 Dig the tubers in the fall after the tops have died.
 Mexican sunflower is Tithonia rotundifolia.

-USES: Food, summer color, bird attractant.
+Uses: Food, summer color, bird attractant.

-PROBLEMS: Too large and coarse-textured for many small gardens.
+Problems: Too large and coarse-textured for many small gardens.